sakshamsingh1/sakshamsingh1.github.io/index.md

 In my spare time, I like to play [guitar](https://www.youtube.com/channel/UCdkc_DZCi8VtEiH1YYKrD5w) and tennis.

 <p style="color:red; font-weight:bold;">
 I am always looking for motivated MS / undergraduate students to supervise on deep learning projects.
-If you have strong coding skills and are interested in research, feel free to reach out via mail.
+If you have strong coding skills and are interested in research, please reach out via mail.
 </p>

 ## News